 All you have to do is plug the cameras into a 12V DC or cigarette outlet and you are good to go.

-So which one do you prefer?
+So, which one do you prefer?
 Can’t decide?
-Well, here’s a Comparison among wireless and wired cameras to make your decision making easier.
+Well, here’s a comparison between wireless and wired cameras to make your decision-making easier.

 Wired Vs Wireless Cameras: Comparative analysis

 Now that we know the basics, let’s get to know about the placement of the cameras.